1. Q. How do I become an apprentice in one of the IUPAT trades?

 9. Q. Does the Union allow women into the Union?

 A. Most definitely!
-We welcome women into the trades we represent and there are numerous success stories of women in all of the trades.
+We welcome women into the trades we represent and there are numerous success stories of women in all of our trades.

-10. Q. Does the Union accommodate immigrant worker?
+10. Q. Does the Union accommodate immigrant workers?

 A. Yes it does!
-District Council 46, Toronto has representatives that speak the following languages; Spanish, Croatian, Greek, Turkish, Italian, Portuguese, and Polish.
-If you require immigration legal services we are able to refer you to a reputable legal council.
+District Council 46, Toronto has representatives that speak the following languages; Spanish, Croatian, Greek, Turkish, Italian, Portuguese, French, Polish and others.
+If you require immigration legal services we are able to refer you to a reputable legal counsel.
 All inquiries are confidential!

 11. Q. Does the Union find me a job?